Credit Suisse CEO Thiam quits after spying scandal

-ZURICH (Reuters) - Credit Suisse Chief Executive Tidjane Thiam has quit after losing a power struggle within Switzerland’s second-biggest bank as it seeks to move past a widening spying scandal that has prompted ever-louder calls for changes in leadership.
+ZURICH (Reuters) - Credit Suisse Chief Executive Tidjane Thiam has quit after a power struggle at Switzerland’s second-biggest bank, which faces investor pressure over a spying scandal being investigated by Swiss regulators.

-The Zurich-based bank said on Friday that Thiam would be replaced by Thomas Gottstein, head of the bank’s Swiss business.
-Credit Suisse’s board also said that Chairman Urs Rohner had backing to complete his term that until April 2021.
+The Zurich-based bank said on Friday that Thiam would be replaced by Thomas Gottstein, who is head of its Swiss business.

+The spying scandal had exacerbated tensions between Thiam and Chairman Urs Rohner, people close to the bank have said.
+Although several major shareholders pledged their support for Thiam this week, he struggled to win the backing of the board.

+Credit Suisse’s board said on Friday that Rohner had its backing to complete his term until April 2021.

 Credit Suisse has been trapped in a crisis since September, when its former star wealth manager Iqbal Khan, after switching to rival UBS, confronted a private detective following him and his wife through Zurich.